The Hand & Wrist Center

 Dr. Ross Nathan

-Dr. Ross Nathan is a board-certified diplomat of the American Board of Orthopedic Surgery (www.aaos.org) and Medical Director of The Hand & Wrist Center.
+Dr. Ross Nathan is a board-certified Diplomate of the American Board of Orthopedic Surgery (www.aaos.org).
 Dr. Nathan specializes in the evaluation and treatment of all disorders related to the hand and wrist.
 He is an active member at Long Beach Memorial Medical Center, where he was the Chairman of the Department of Orthopedic Surgery.
 Dr. Nathan is also an active partner at the Surgery Center of Long Beach.

 Dr. Nathan was born in Reseda, California.
 He received a Bachelor of Science at the University of California at Irvine, where he graduated with Honors.
 After receiving his Medical Degree at Baylor College of Medicine in Houston, Texas, Dr. Nathan trained at the prestigious New York University/Bellevue Medical Center, where he completed his Surgery Internship and Orthopedic residency.